 However, the law restricts how people receiving alimony can save for retirement.
-The reason is that you cannot invest alimony payments into an IRA.
+Alimony payments cannot be invested into an IRA.
 People who rely on alimony payments entirely might have challenges saving for retirement.

 Other Tax Changes in the Divorce Process

 Before signing TCJA into law, parties in a divorce could take dependency exemptions for their children.
-These served as a tax deduction by decreasing an individual’s taxable income.
-Dependency exemptions are no more.
+These serve as a tax deduction by decreasing an individual’s taxable income.
+Dependency exemptions no longer exist.

 According to the TCJA, couples cannot deduct divorce-related expenses like legal fees as they could do a few years ago.
 The law regards such costs as personal expenses.